makkes/dotfiles/.vim/bundle/vim-nerdtree-tabs/README.md

 * `:NERDTreeTabsToggle` toggles NERDTree on/off for all tabs.

+* `:NERDTreeTabsFind` find currently opened file and select it

 * `:NERDTreeMirrorOpen` acts as `:NERDTreeMirror`, but smarter: When opening, it first tries to use an existing tree (i.e. previously closed in this tab or perform a mirror of another tab's tree).
 If all this fails, a new tree is